robmarkcole/mqtt-camera-streamer/README.md

 **Note** that this is not a high FPS solution, and in practice I achieve around 1 FPS which is practical for IOT experiments and tasks such as preprocessing (cropping, rotating) images prior to viewing them.
 This code is written for simplicity and ease of use, not high performance.

 ## Installation
-Use a venv to isolate your environment, and install the required dependencies:
+Install system wide on an RPi, or on other OS use a venv to isolate your environment, and install the required dependencies:
 ```
 $ (base) python3 -m venv venv
 $ (base) source venv/bin/activate